h4ns21/blog/content/post/CompareThePair.md

 Thanks to Maiky for helping me solve the challenge, link to her [blog](https://maikypedia.gitlab.io/posts/).

-I hope you liked! :D
+I hope you enjoyed it! :D